Pitru Paksha: Significance

-The performance of Shraddha by a son during Pitru Paksha is considered compulsory by Hindus, to ensure that the soul of the ancestor goes to heaven.
+The performance of Shraddha by a son during Pitri Paksha is considered compulsory by Hindus, to ensure that the soul of the ancestor goes to heaven.
 In this context, the scripture Garuda Purana says, "there is no salvation for a man without a son".
 The scriptures preach that a householder should propitiate ancestors (Pitris), along with the gods (devas), elements (bhutas) and guests.
 The scripture Markandeya Purana says that if the ancestors are content with the shraddhas, they will bestow health, wealth, knowledge and longevity, and ultimately heaven and salvation (moksha) upon the performer.

 The performance of Sarvapitri amavasya rites can also compensate a forgotten or neglected annual Shraddha ceremony, which should ideally coincide with the death anniversary of the deceased.
 According to Sharma, the ceremony is central to the concept of lineages.
 Shraddha involves oblations to three preceding generations—by reciting their names—as well as to the lineage ancestor (gotra).
 A person thus gets to know the names of six generations (three preceding generation, his own and two succeeding generations—his sons and grandsons) in his life, reaffirming lineage ties.
-Anthropologist Usha Menon of Drexel University presents a similar idea—that Pitru Paksha emphasises the fact that the ancestors and the current generation and their next unborn generation are connected by blood ties.
-The current generation repays their debt to the ancestors in the Pitru Paksha.
+Anthropologist Usha Menon of Drexel University presents a similar idea—that Pitri Paksha emphasises the fact that the ancestors and the current generation and their next unborn generation are connected by blood ties.
+The current generation repays their debt to the ancestors in the Pitri Paksha.
 This debt is considered of utmost importance along with a person's debt to his gurus and his parents.

-Bengali singnificance
+Bengali significance

-In Bengal, Mahalaya (Bengali: মহালয়া) usually marks the beginning of Durga Puja festivities.
+In Bengal, Mahalaya (Bengali: মহালয়া) (Mahalaya Amavasya) usually marks the beginning of Durga Puja festivities.
 Durga Puja, the biggest festival of the Bengalis, is celebrated annually during the Hindu calendar month Ashvin (September and October).
 The celebration begins with Mahalaya.
 Mahalaya is the day when the goddess Durga is believed to have descended to Earth.
 Bengali people traditionally wake up early in the morning on Mahalaya to recite hymns from the Devi Mahatmya (Chandi) scripture.
 Every Bengali household wakes up at dawn to listen to a collection of songs and mantras known as Mahisasuramardini that recounts goddess Durga’s birth and eventual triumph over the demon king Mahishasura.
 Offerings to the ancestors are made in homes and at puja mandaps (temporary shrines).